Discipline your children, and they will give you peace of mind and will make your heart glad. – Proverbs 29:17

 A few months ago I asked Halle to pick up her toys.
 She wouldn’t.
 I told her that if she didn’t, I would give her a spanking.
 I calmly told her I was going to count to three and if she didn’t get started she was getting a spanking.
 Three came and she wasn’t moving.
 I picked her up and carried her over to the couch.
 She screamed bloody murder.
 She begged and pleaded not to get spanked, she said she was sorry, but I know that if you want your kids to respect you, then your threats need to be meaningful.
 I pulled the back of her pants down just enough to expose her buttocks.
-I took a wooden spoon and spanked her, and I made sure it hurt.
+I took a wooden spoon and spanked her, and I made sure it hurt (relatively).
 One or two licks is all I do, sometimes three.
-I explained to her why she needed to listen to me and then I held her as lovingly as possible until she stopped crying (I won’t let them go to their mother until they calm down).
+I explained to her why she needed to listen to me and then I held her as lovingly as possible until she stopped crying.
 After about 10 minutes she was calmed down enough, and I let her go to her mother.
 As toddlers, I usually don’t make them do whatever I spanked them for after I spank them.
 I don’t feel like it’s a worth having to spank them again if they don’t do it.
 The point is that I give them a choice, and now they know (or are reminded) that choosing a spanking is not the best choice.